klauern/java-watcher.clj/README.md

-# java-watcher.clj
+# NOT READY YET:
-[![Build Status](https://secure.travis-ci.org/klauern/java7-watcher.clj.png)](http://travis-ci.org/klauern/java-watcher.clj)

-## NOTE:
 This project is really really in flux.
 It's not at a usable state (and there are actually two divergent API's doing the same thing, neither of which is working 100% at this point).
 Use at your own risk.

+# java-watcher.clj
+[![Build Status](https://secure.travis-ci.org/klauern/java7-watcher.clj.png)](http://travis-ci.org/klauern/java-watcher.clj)

 ## Intro